 - Wash by hand even if the manufacturer states that the product is dishwasher safe.

 - Use silicon or wooden spatulas as using steel spoons would scrape the coating and reduce the service life of the pot.
+Steel spatulas would better on stainless steel cookware.
+I’ve compared stainless steel and ceramic cookware in another post of mine.

 - Cook on low to medium heat.